microsoft/virtualnodesOnAzureContainerInstances/Docs/K8sHelpers.md

           serviceAccountName: <Your Service Account>  # Ensure it has permissions to list/delete pods
 ```

-### Configuring the Pods to request the cleaup
+### Configuring the Pods to request the cleanup
 In order to be cleaned up by the CronJob above, the workloads will need to opt-in via a pod label.
 The label is `pod-max-age-minutes`, and it specifies the cutoff above which the deletion is requested.

 An example deployment configured to use this:
 ``` yaml